BY

 The cash basis method of accounting records income only when it’s received and expenses when they’re paid out into your business bank accounts.
 In other words, income is only recorded when you receive a payment from customers or clients and expenses are only recorded once you have settled the invoice.

-Cash basis accounting is the simplest of the two accounting methods because it doesn’t involve recording accrued revenue or expenses.
+This also makes it the simplest of the two accounting methods because it doesn’t involve recording accrued revenue or expenses.

-Your accounting records only account for the income and expense at a specific point in time which means you’ll have a good understanding of what your cash flow standing is and how much cash you have on hand.
+Your accounting records only account for the income and expense at a specific point in time, which means you’ll have a good understanding of what your cash flow standing is and how much cash you have on hand.

 Beyond that, the cash basis accounting method is pretty straightforward and easy to maintain.
 This is especially beneficial for small businesses that don’t have an in-house accountant or have not yet outsourced their accounting to a firm.